How to Be Kind to Your Inner Critic

 Try this for 30 seconds: “A harsh thought is here.
 I do not have to believe it completely.
 What would I say to a friend?”

 That pause matters.
-Before answering a message, you might feel the urge to prove yourself or apologize too much.
-Put both feet on the floor, feel one breath, and label the moment: “judging voice.”
-Then answer with a believable line, such as, “I can respond carefully without attacking myself.”
+After a class presentation or a tense hallway exchange, you might feel a quick need to prove you are fine or apologize for existing.
+Let your attention rest on one simple detail, like the warmth of a ceramic mug in your hands.
+Name the moment gently: “judging voice.”
+Then answer with a believable line, such as, “I can take this seriously without attacking myself.”

 Five Inner Critic Facts a Mindfulness Guide Should Make Clear